renatodarrigo/powerful-terminal/README.md

 - Folder full path with item count and size count;
 - Git commands completion;
 - Git branch display with icons for different statuses;
-- Color alert when in master so you don't go crazy commiting changes in production code.
+- Color alert when in master so you don't go crazy commiting changes in production code;
+- Install script (can update too, preserves your mods on profile file).

 ##Warning